mrhoba9/chatApp/README.md

+> **Note:**
-> **Note:**   This project is completely free and developed in a unique way.
-It is built from ideas and concepts and is not intended for real-life production use.
+> This project is completely free and developed in a unique way.
+> It is built from ideas and concepts and is not intended for real-life production use.
-> — *Totally Made by Ahmed Ehab*
+> — *Made by Ahmed Ehab*

 ---